bigmac314159265358-pixel/adult-industry-deaths-visualization/README.md

 # 📊 Adult Industry Deaths Analysis Dashboard

-This project is a comprehensive, interactive data visualization tool built using Chart.js, Tailwind CSS, and vanilla JavaScript.
+This project is an interactive data visualization tool built primarily using an **AI Chatbot (Google Gemini; Pro Version as of November 19, 2025)**.
+The front-end utilizes Chart.js, Tailwind CSS, and vanilla JavaScript.
 It is designed to provide clear insights into the distribution and timeline of recorded deaths, with a unique filtering mechanism for redistributing ambiguous data points.

 ## ✨ Features